EXPECTANT MOTHER FAQS

 GBS is a type of bacteria found in the vagina or the urinary tract.
 This bacteria can be passed to a baby and may cause infections in the newborn (less than 2 percent).
 We recommend GBS testing at 35-37 weeks of pregnancy.
 If the test indicates the presence of GBS, we recommend treatment with IV antibiotics during labor.

-What if I have a question of if I’m in labor?
+What if I have a question or if I’m in labor?
 [Back to Top]

 When calling with a question, we need certain information to best advise you; your name, which pregnancy this is for you, number of weeks pregnant, and any previous complications.
 If you think you are in labor or your water has broken, please tell the operator.
 She will immediately direct your call to your physician or nurse on call.

-What do I do in an emergency?
+What do I do in an emergency during pregnancy?
 [Back to Top]

 One of the doctors or nurses is always available at nights and on the weekends and can be reached by calling 813-875-8032 or 813-769-2778.
 If you think you are in labor, please contact us prior to going to the hospital except in the case of an extreme emergency.